 Rich, saturated colors inspire me, especially in fabrics and yarns, but also in pottery, woven tapestry, and definitely in nature.
 I have quite a collection of pottery I’ve collected from around the world during my travels and the motifs, colors, and designs I find, often influence my quilt designs, especially in applique.

 As a matter of fact, Hungarian pottery and embroidery motifs almost entirely inspired one of my most recent projects.
-I named it “Hungarian Picnic” and it’s currently featured in the new issue of Quiltmania’s Simply Vintage, Summer 2018.
+I named it “Hungarian Picnic” and it’s featured in the issue of Quiltmania’s Simply Vintage, Summer 2018.

 Another great example would be one of my wool applique patterns called Bohemia Sunrise.
 It’s reminiscent of all kinds of traditional motifs commonly found in folklore embroidery in many cultures, which I mixed with my own scrappy aesthetic.